cs396-web-dev/spring2021/pages/_assignments/hw1.md

 The second is the _request body_, which can hold any type of information in a JSON object. __NOTE__: GET requests are forbidden from containing request bodies; Only the PUSH, PUT, PATCH, and DELETE methods can use them.
 You can access this object using `req.body`.
 The `body-parser` library we downloaded handled converting this body into a readable JSON format.

 All HTTP responses have an attached _status code_, which represents additional information about the request.
 A list of all valid HTTP status codes can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 For this assignment, all routes should return a `200` status code for a valid request unless POST is used, in which case a `201` status should be used.
+If a requests asks for information about data that does not exist (e.g. retrieving a Doctor with an id that isn't present in the data), a `404` code should be used.

 ### Data